Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-As mentioned, KMS 29 had arrived Gibraltar on Oct.
+As mentioned, Convoy KMS 29 had arrived Gibraltar on Oct.
 20-1943.
+Vest proceeded to Malta the next day, then on to Augusta and Brindisi, arriving the latter on Nov.
+2 with her 6180 tons coal (the voyage having started out in Cardiff - see Voyage Record, as well as Page 3 and Page 4).
+Being too deep for the quay, she dropped anchor to await orders.
 On Nov.
-2-1943, Vest arrived Brindisi, Italy with her 6180 tons coal (the voyage having started in Cardiff), and being too deep for the quay she dropped anchor to await orders.
-On Nov.
-24 she received orders to head to Bari to unload half of the cargo, then return with the rest, and departed Brindisi the following day.
-On the 26th* she commenced discharging coal to the depot vessel S/S Frisconini, and also provided bunkers to the Danish Lars Kruse (British flag at the time), continuing unloading in the course of the subsequent few days, and providing bunkers for various naval vessels.
+24, she received orders to head to Bari to unload half of the cargo, then return with the rest, so she departed Brindisi for Bari the following day.
+On the 26th* she commenced discharging coal to the depot vessel S/S Frisconini, and also provided bunkers to the Danish Lars Kruse (British flag at the time), continuing to unload in the course of the subsequent few days, providing bunkers for various naval vessels.
 On Dec.
-2 she was placed in between Frisconini and S/S Odysseus which was to receive bunkers, but when a storm blew up the work ceased around noon (the depot vessel had caused some damages to her port side in the strong winds).
-A tug moved Odysseus away from her.
+2, she was placed in between Frisconini and S/S Odysseus which was to receive bunkers, but when a storm blew up the work ceased around noon (the depot vessel had caused some damages to her port side in the strong winds) and a tug moved Odysseus away from her.

 * My Guestbook has a message from Robert Andrews who remembers the events a little differently.

-At that time a large allied convoy of tankers, ammunition ships and supply vessels was at anchor at Bari with much needed supplies for the British, American and Canadian armies for their advance up the Italian mainland.
-The Liberty ship USS John Harvey (captain Knowles) had a cargo of liquid mustard gas bombs, (suspecting the enemy might resort to chemical warfare) and was guarded by a unit of the 701st Chemical Maintenance Company.
-In addition to Vest the Norwegian D/S Bollsta, Norlom, Lom and Salamis were present.
-About 20 enemy aircraft attacked that evening and one of the ammunition ships was hit and blew up, starting the domino effect of events, setting a number of ships on fire.
+At that time a large allied convoy of tankers, ammunition ships and supply vessels was at anchor in Bari with much needed supplies for the British, American and Canadian armies for their advance up the Italian mainland.
+The Liberty ship USS John Harvey (captain Knowles) had a cargo of liquid mustard gas bombs (suspecting the enemy might resort to chemical warfare), and was guarded by a unit of the 701st Chemical Maintenance Company.
+In addition to Vest, the Norwegian D/S Bollsta, Norlom, Lom and Salamis were present.
+About 20 enemy aircraft attacked that evening and one of the ammunition ships was hit and blew up, setting a number of ships on fire.
 The end result was over 1000 dead, many injured and suffering from the effects of the mustard gas.
-At least 17 ships were sunk (follow the link to Bollsta for a list of all the ships damaged or sunk - see also the external links at the end of this text for further information).
+At least 17 ships were sunk (follow the link to my page about Bollsta for a list of all the ships damaged or sunk - see also the external links at the end of this page for further information).

 8 days later, 10 crew members were sent to Toronto, then on to Bizerta, later to Tunisia.
-From there they were transported to Algiers by train with arrival during the night of Dec.
+From there, they were transported to Algiers by train, arriving during the night of Dec.
 21. An inquiry was held there on Dec.
 23-1943 with Able Seaman Pettersen and Stoker Sperre attending.
 None of the officers had arrived Algiers, 14 men, including the captain having remained in Bari on orders from Ministry of War Transport to oversee the unloading of her cargo.
 Some of the cabins could still be used.
 On Dec.
-7 they had been requested to provide bunkers for D/S Spero (the Norwegian one?) which came alongside.
-This ship also helped extinguish a small fire in the coal in No. 2 hold with the help of a water hose laid out from the latter ship.
+7, they had been requested to provide bunkers for S/S Spero which came alongside (this was the British ship by that name, not the Norwegian one.
+According to A. Hague, she left Bari the next day in Convoy HA 11 - external link).
+Spero also helped extinguish a small fire in the coal in No. 2 hold with the help of a water hose laid out from the ship.
 On Dec.
-9 Pelagos (not the Norwegian one) and Giampavlo received bunkers from Vest, as did S/S Slokada and Screlno the next day.
-The 14 who remained in Bari have been denoted * in the crew list below.
+9, Pelagos (not the Norwegian one) and Giampavlo received bunkers from Vest, as did S/S Slokada and Screlno the next day.

 Crew List - No casualties: